thijmen38/Earthy-Group2/docs/design.md

 ![Loadcase](img/loadcase1.jpg)
 *Fig: Load cases for the analysis*
 <div style="text-align: justify">
 The load case for this part of the building is shown in the Figure above, where finish material load of 2 KN/m2 and a safety factor of 1.2 was considered.
 Non-vertical loads were applied using mesh loads in Karamba 3D.
-Self-weight of the structure and the design values were taken from the material research as discussed in the section before.
+The self-weight of the structure and the design values were taken from the material research as discussed in the section before.
 </div>

 <ins>*Support conditions*</ins>